f0rkb0mbZ/meet-bot/README.md

 - ✅ Participant has left the meeting
 - ✅ Completion events for all the server commands

+### Bonus
+- ✅ Play any video stream from the internet to the virtual camera

 ### Video Demo

 [![meetbot-demo](https://r2.snehangshu.dev/meetbot-demo-thumbnail.jpg)](https://r2.snehangshu.dev/meetbot-demo.mp4)